Twenty-third Dynasty of Egypt: The Twenth-third Dynasty on the model of Kenneth Kitchen

 Takelot III had given up his role as chief priest when he became pharaoh, and his sister, Shepenwepet I, seems to have taken over that role as well as being appointed as Divine Adoratrice of Amun.
 As a result, she effectively ruled over the Theban region with her brother.
 Takelot III also gave up his rule of Herakleopolis to Peftjauawhybastet, who was married to a daughter of Rudamon, Takelot's brother.
 Rudamon succeeded Takelot III, but shortly after was succeeded by Iuput II (also known as Ini/Iny).
 Under his reign the region became more divided again, as Peftjauawybastet and Nimlot, governor of Hermopolis, adopted royal titles.
 Rudamon and Iuput II only reigned over Thebes in the final phase of the Twenty-third Dynasty, as Piankhy, king of Napata, put an end to the so-called ‘Libyan anarchy’.

+Kings of the 23rd Dynasty according to Kenneth Kitchen

+The Twenty-third Dynasty on the post-Kitchen model

+Kitchen's treatment of the 23rd Dynasty as a unitary line of kings containing most rulers who did not belong in the main line of Tanite monarchs has been repeatedly criticized and seems to be largely abandoned in favor of a definition closer to Manetho's.
+While there is disagreement over what to call the several parallel lines of kings that reigned alongside the Tanite monarchs, mostly in parts of Upper Egypt, there is increasing consensus in designating as the 23rd Dynasty a line of kings at Tanis who reigned after the death of Shoshenq V, until and beyond the takeovers by Bakenranef of the Saite 24th Dynasty and then by Shabataka of the Kushite 25th Dynasty in 712 BC.
+The listings vary slightly in details, the following being the comprehensive recent model by Frédéric Payraudeau.